Girls Who Code (GWC)

-Come up with a schedule.
-It could be weekly, every two weeks, every three weeks, etc. Set the dates, times, & duration.
-It should be consistent but manageable.
+Determine a schedule that includes at least 10 sessions for the year.
+It could be weekly, every two weeks, every three weeks, etc. It should be consistent yet manageable.

 The curriculum is geared for 3rd-5th graders or 6th-12th graders.
 Think about the maximum number of students you want to have in the program at each meeting.

-Get the word out via announcements, classroom pop-ins, signs, etc.
+Get the word out via announcements, classroom pop-ins, posters, etc.